Exadra37/elixir-phoenix-360-web-apps/TRY_IT_OUT.md

 * `links.local` - the standalone website that will also be available at `app.local/links`.
 * `notes.local` - the standalone website that will also be available at `app.local/notes`.

-The web server for `app.local` will also serve the requests for `links.local` and `notes.local`, and will delegate(not redirect or forward) any request to `app.local/links` and `app.local/notes` into the same application that runs `links.local` and `notes.local` respectively.
+The web server for `app.local` will also serve the requests for `links.local` and `notes.local`, and will dispatch(not redirect or forward) any request to `app.local/links` and `app.local/notes` into the same application that runs `links.local` and `notes.local` respectively.

 [Home](/README.md) | [TOC](#toc)